valango/vue-proper-demo/README.md

 # vue-proper-demo

-This is a demo of using [vue-proper package](https://github.com/valango/vue-proper).
+This is a demo of using a _dev branch_ [vue-proper package](https://github.com/valango/vue-proper).

+To try the 'official' npm package, check out to `master` branch of this repo.

 Clone this repository, then:
 ```